warapitiya/contextual-help/README.md

 ### Integration with @pearson-components/app-header

 Most commonly, contextual-help is used with the app-header component, which emits the `oAppHeader.help.toggle` event when the Help link is clicked.
-Contextual-help, when initialized, will automatically check for app-header in the DOM, and then add the app-header event listener.
+Contextual-help, when initialized, will automatically check for app-header in the DOM, and it will then add the app-header event listener.

 To successfully integrate with app-header, **initialize the app-header first**, and then initialize contextual-help next as described below.
+The order of the app-header and contextual-help drawer in the HTML doesn't matter; **it's the initialization order that matters**.

 ### Script Include (Preferred)